Yutong-Zhou-cv/Awesome-Text-to-Image/README.md

     * 🍬 Imagen: ***A text-to-image diffusion model with an unprecedented degree of photorealism and a deep level of language understanding***, which builds on the power of ***large transformer language models in understanding text*** and hinges on the strength of ***diffusion models in high-fidelity image generation***.
 * ⭐⭐(OpenAI) [DALL-E 2] *Hierarchical Text-Conditional Image Generation with CLIP Latents*, Aditya Ramesh et al. [[Paper](https://cdn.openai.com/papers/dall-e-2.pdf)] [[Blog](https://openai.com/dall-e-2/)] [[Risks and Limitations](https://github.com/openai/dalle-2-preview/blob/main/system-card.md)] [[Unofficial Code](https://github.com/lucidrains/DALLE2-pytorch)]
     * 🍬 ***DALL-E 2***: A two-stage model, a prior that generates a CLIP image embedding given a text caption, and a decoder that generates an image conditioned on the image embedding.
-* ⭐(arXiv preprint 2022) *CLIP-GEN: **Language-Free** Training of a Text-to-Image Generator with CLIP*, Zihao Wang et al. [[Paper](https://arxiv.org/abs/2203.00386)] [[Code](https://github.com/HFAiLab/clip-gen)]
-    * 🍬 CLIP-GEN: A self-supervised scheme for general ***text-to-image generation with the language-image priors extracted with a pre-trained CLIP model***, which only requires a set of unlabeled images in the general domain to train a text-to-image generator.

 ## <span id="head6"> *6.
 Paper With Code* </span>